-CHAPTER 2: STRATEGIES FOR SERVICE INTEGRATION - REGIONAL COMPONENT
+CHAPTER 2: INTEGRATION OF STRATEGIES AND SERVICES - REGIONAL COMPONENT TIMELINE: JANUARY - MARCH

-This regional component of the plan must describe the regional service strategies, including use of cooperative service delivery strategies.
+This regional component of the plan must describe the regional service strategies including use of cooperative service delivery strategies.

 A. Provide an analysis of workforce development activities, including education and training, in the region.
-This analysis must include the strengths and weaknesses of workforce development activities and capacity to provide the workforce development activities to address the education and skill needs of the workforce, including individuals with barriers to employment, and the employment needs of employers. (§ 679.560(a)(4))
+This analysis must include the strengths and weaknesses of workforce development activities and capacity to provide the workforce development activities to address the education and skill needs of the workforce, including individuals with barriers to employment, and the employment needs of employers.

-Regions should consider the following questions when responding to this requirement:
+[Regions should consider the following questions when responding to this requirement:

 - 1. How well do existing training programs in the region and local areas prepare job seekers to enter and retain employment with regional businesses? - 2.
 What existing service delivery strategies will be expanded based on promising return on investment (ROI)? - 3.
 What new service strategies will be used to address regional educational and training needs based on promising ROI? - 4.
 What existing service delivery strategies will be curtailed or eliminated based on minimal ROI? - 5.
-What steps will be taken to support the state strategies and goals to align and integrate education, workforce and economic development (see Chapter 7 of the Unified Plan)? - 6.
-What formal and informal cooperative procedures will the core partners and other required partners establish to align services and coordinate delivery? - B. Describe how transportation and other supportive services are coordinated within the region. (§ 679.510(a)(1)(vi))
+What steps will be taken to support the state strategies and goals to align and integrate education, workforce and economic development (see Chapter 7 of the Illinois Unified Plan)? - 6.
+What formal and informal cooperative procedures will the core partners and other required partners establish to align services and coordinate delivery?] - B. Describe how transportation and other supportive services are coordinated within the region.

-Regions should consider the following questions when responding to this requirement:
+[Regions should consider the following questions when responding to this requirement:

 - 1. What regional organizations currently provide or could provide supportive services? - 2.
-What policies and procedures will be established to promote coordination of supportive services delivery? - C. Describe the coordination of services with regional economic development services and providers. (§ 679.510(a)(1)(vii))
+What policies and procedures will be established to promote coordination of supportive services delivery?]